 Fire doors are an essential part of a building’s passive fire safety strategy.
 In a fire they provide compartmentation to prevent fire and smoke spread, assisting in safe evacuation and providing protection to the rest of the building.

-Essentially, they help to keep fire in the part of the building where it started and help prevent its development to other parts of the building.
+Essentially, they help to keep a fire in the part of the building where it started and help prevent its development to other parts of the building.

-Fire doors are tested and rated for fire separation performance in terms of the time elapsed before the ultimate failure of the door and the most common ratings as referenced in UK Building Regulations are FD30 and FD60 (although higher rated doors such as FD90 and FD120 are available for use where additional protection is required).
+Fire doors are tested and rated for fire separation performance in terms of the time elapsed before the ultimate failure of the door and the most common ratings as referenced in UK Building Regulations are FD30 and FD60 (although higher-rated doors such as FD90 and FD120 are available for use where additional protection is required).

 Think of a fire door as an engineered fire safety device that must be installed on-site to replicate what was tested in the fire performance test or you can’t be sure that the door will provide the required level of protection.
 Many fire doors these days must have any apertures cut and the glazing system fitted only at the manufacturers own factory or by a licensed door processor.
 On-site cutting of apertures and glazing is not permitted and will invalidate the fire performance certification.